-12. The unique landscape and natural heritage, has helped foster sustainable tourism and promoted community pride.
+12. The valuable landscape of Blaenau Gwent has been protected, enhanced and managed and together with other elements of the natural heritage, helped foster sustainable tourism and promoted community pride.

 13. By 2021, the biodiversity resource of Blaenau Gwent has been enhanced and the connectivity of ecological networks have been improved from 2006 levels.